fleebeee/kurssiarkisto/README.md

     $ cd client
     $ npm install

-You can run the client with `npm start`.
-The client i.e. the public interface for the web service is available at localhost:8000.
+You can run the client with `npm run dev`.
+The client i.e. the public interface for the web service is available at localhost:3000.

 ## Basic workflow